Updated 4 Sept 2017

-PhD candidates from various fields of science learn about the processes in scientific publication and the peer review process.
-The course is divided into three main parts, i) theoretic background on scientific publication (2 days lectures), ii) how to write better scientific English (2 days workshop) and iii) improvement of own manuscript (group work).
+PhD candidates from various fields of science learn about the processes of scientific writing, publication and peer review.
+The course is divided into three main parts, i) two days of lectures , ii) two days workshop of scientific English writing and iii) improvement of own manuscript (group work).

-The group work is supervised by a mentor, and we prefer up to four students with similar scientific background.
+The group work is supervised by a mentor, who is someone else than the PhD candidate’s supervisor, and we prefer groups of up to four participants with similar scientific background.

-- The PhD candidates hand in their manuscript via Fronter well in advance of the course start
+- The PhD candidates hand in their manuscript via Fronter in advance of the course (2 Oct 2017)

-- Mentor and the group decide where and when to meet, and it will be four meetings in total.
+- Mentor and the group decide where and when to meet, and the number of meetings equals to the number of participants.
 At each meeting, one manuscript is at focus.
 By now, the candidates should have incorporated the comments from the mentor

-- The manuscript at focus should be distributed to the group two-three working days in advance, so that all members can formulate written improvements and feedback
+- About three days prior to next meeting, the manuscript at focus should be distributed to the group.
+This enables all participants to formulate written improvements and feedback

-The estimated time use is five hours per PhD candidate.
-It will obviously depend on the manuscript stage, and how well the participats are prior to meetings.
-The group work is part of the working demand, i.e. it must be approved in order to take the exam.
-The criteria for approving the group work is simply that the students must have improved their mansucripts significantly.
+Estimated time use is five hours per participant.
+The group work is mandatory, i.e. it must be approved by the mentor in order to take the exam.
+The criteria for approving the group work is simply that the participants must have improved their mansucripts significantly.
 What significant improvement means in practice is difficult to say, but we are not very strict about this.
 It is only 3 ECTS, and the main point is that the participants learn something useful.

-Participants without their own manuscript may pass the working demand by participating actively in the group (commenting the other manuscripts).
+Participants without their own manuscript may be eligible for the exam by participating actively in the group by commenting the other manuscripts.

 FSK-8005 Funding your research